odedyec/IntroToAI/assignment1/README.md

 ## Agents

-All agents should inherit from the BaseAgent class in agent.py
+All agents should inherit from the BaseAgent class in [agent.py](https://github.com/odedyec/IntroToAI/blob/master/assignment1/agent.py)

 A new agent must implement the "choose_next_option(self, sim)" method.
 The method returns the next state to go to.

 An agent is initialized with an initial state

 ### Human agent
+The [human_agent.py](https://github.com/odedyec/IntroToAI/blob/master/assignment1/human_agent.py) asks the user to input the next state to go to
 ```Python
     def choose_next_option(self, sim=HurricaneSimulator()):
         print('You are at: ', sim.state)